CookiePPP/derpy-score-predictor/README.md

 Predict the quality of a derpibooru image using it's tags, datetime and score.

-The values produced by this network are a representation of score that is not affected by the content of the image and time that the image was uploaded.
+The values produced by this network are a representation of image quality that is not affected by the content of the image and time that the image was uploaded.

 ---